 It bears the legend "You asked for half a cup of tea" and functions as an actual cup for when one wants to elicit a smile from a visitor.
 Not that I've ever used it for such an effect, but it has actually been used for that purpose on me.
 It must be over 21 years ago now, that I was visiting an old schoolmate and neighbour, GEORGE COOPER, who lived in an area in which I once stayed over four decades ago.

 I was in the habit of taking a stroll in my old environs on a Saturday morning, and would occasionally drop in to visit George and his father, who could always be relied upon to provide a cup of tea and sometimes even a sausage sandwich.
-On this particular day, I replied to George's enquiry as to whether I would like a cuppa by saying: "I wouldn't say no to half cup, thanks very much."
+On this particular day, I replied to George's enquiry as to whether I would like a cuppa by saying: "I wouldn't say no to half a cup, thanks very much."

 He'd probably been waiting years for someone to say that.
 In due course, in he trotted with a plate of biccies and proffered a cup into my outstretched hand.
 Yup, you guessed it, 'twas the half cup I've just been wittering on about in my customary long-winded fashion.
 Cue my obligatory and poorly-feigned 'enthusiastic' chuckle at the jest.